Avocado Egg Salad

 Notes

-Storage: For best results, consume the avocado egg salad immediately after making since the avocado will oxidize quickly.
-If you have leftovers, wrap the bowl with plastic wrap, making sure that wrap is touching the salad.
-This will help minimize the oxidation process.
+Storage: For the best results, I’d recommend eating this avocado egg salad immediately after making it since the avocado will oxidize quickly.
+If you have leftovers, wrap the bowl with plastic wrap, making sure that wrap is touching the salad for 1-2 days.

 Nutrition